setu-shah/setu-shah/README.md

 ### Hi there 👋

-I graduated in May 2022 with a B.A. in Political Economy from University of California, Berkeley.
-Currently, I am pursuing a master's degree in Business Analytics at the Questrom School of Business in Boston.
+I am currently pursuing a Master's degree in Business Analytics at the Questrom School of Business, Boston University.
+I also have a Bachelor's degree in Political Economy from University of California, Berkeley.

 I am a data analytics enthusiast at heart: I love working with data and eking out actionable insights to deliver value to others through creative visualizations and story-telling.
 I consider myself a lifelong learner with a passion for working on complex problems to provide meaningful data-driven solutions for stakeholders.